what land were monroe and livingston sent to france to buy

 The Louisiana situation reached a crisis point in Oct 1802 when Espana's Male monarch Charles IV signed a decree transferring the territory to French republic and the Castilian amanuensis in New Orleans, acting on orders from the Spanish courtroom, revoked Americans' admission to the port's warehouses.
 These moves prompted outrage in the United States.

-1815 Plan of New Orleans1815 Plan of New Orleans by I. Tanesse; courtesy the Library of Congress
+1815 Plan of New Orleans by I. Tanesse; courtesy the Library of Congress

 While Jefferson and Secretary of State James Madison worked to resolve the issue through diplomatic channels, some factions in the West and the opposition Federalist Political party chosen for war and advocated secession by the western territories in order to seize control of the lower Mississippi and New Orleans.